 Our ministry includes service, education, advocacy, and public witness (the spiritual practice of taking a public position in support of justice).
 Our Standing on the Side of Love campaign harnesses the power of love to end oppression.
 Our UU College of Social Justice provides experiential learning opportunities to deepen the work of justice for people of all ages.
 Our work is led by our denominational staff, congregational leaders, and a wide variety of coalition partners and UU groups focused on justice and identity.

 Julie Brock is our minister.
-Julie Brock is a life long Unitarian Universalist, raised in the UU in the First Unitarian Universalist Church of Detroit.
+Julie is a life long Unitarian Universalist, raised in the First Unitarian Universalist Church of Detroit.
 In 2015 she completed her internship at the First Unitarian Society of Madison.
-In 2014 Julie worked a chaplain resident at the Mayo Clinc, and in 2014 she graduated with an MDiv from the Graduate Theological Union.
+In 2014 Julie worked a chaplain resident at the Mayo Clinic, and in 2014 she graduated with an Master of Divinity from the Graduate Theological Union.

 CUUB facilities are available for member and community use.
 We have many rooms available for different sized meetings and events.
 Rental fees are dependent on rooms / dates needed, type of event and membership status.

 Please send your requests for your meeting or event to email@example.com or click the button below to fill out the form.